 ‘I can make my own magic, I’m sure I can.’
 Demi protested.
 ‘I can feel it inside me now.’

-Blackbird looked dubious, but there was another image from Aelwen – fleeting, but clearer this time, of a ripe red berry.
+Blackbird looked dubious, but an image entered Demi’s mind.
+Was it from Aelwen?
+A momentary vision of a ripe red berry.

-‘Okay, try this,’ Blackbird commanded.
+Blackbird indicated a twig with some unripe green berries on it.
 ‘Make this berry red and sweet, good to eat.
-Is already happening slowly – give it some sun magic, and make it happen quicker.’
+Is already happening slowly.
+Give it some sun magic, and make it happen quicker.’

 ‘Blackbird, I’m sorry, I didn’t mean to laugh at you.
 Sorry, believe me.
 Come back!’